iandundas/HotTakeCore/README.md

 - Run the following;

-`carthage update --toolchain com.apple.dt.toolchain.Swift_2_3 --platform iOS`s
+`carthage update --toolchain com.apple.dt.toolchain.Swift_2_3 --platform iOS`

 - Add the built frameworks to your project as described [on Carthage](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos), as well as adding each to the Embed Frameworks build phase.